yeojz/otplib/CONTRIBUTING.md

     - **Action**: This will create (or update) a "Version Packages" Pull Request by consuming changesets.

 2.  **Review & Merge Version PR**:
     - Review the "Version Packages" PR created by the bot.
-This PR consumes changesets and updates `package.json` versions and `CHANGELOG.md`.
+This PR consumes changesets and updates `package.json` versions.
     - Merge this PR into `main`.

 3.  **Trigger "Publish to npm"**: